 Make A Difference This September And Donate Your Vehicle

 At Wheels For Wishes we like to help raise awareness for all types of cancer.
 Many different awareness months are recognized in September, such as Childhood Cancer Awareness Month and Hodgkin’s Lymphoma Awareness Month.
 You can help raise awareness all year long by referring to our cancer awareness ribbon infographic.

 Wheels For Wishes also supports Make-A-Wish through our car donation program.
-You can make a positive difference for children facing cancer or other life-threatening medical conditions when you donate a car through our program.
+You can make a positive difference for children facing cancer or other critical illnesses when you donate a car through our program.
 The proceeds from your donation go to your local chapter of Make-A-Wish, helping them grant more wishes that bring joy to kids who need it most.